The Great 78 Project

 The Great 78 Project is an initiative developed by the Internet Archive which aims to digitize 250,000 78 rpm singles (500,000 songs) from the period between 1880 and 1960, donated by various collectors and institutions.
 The project has been developed in collaboration with the ARChive of Contemporary Music and George Blood Audio, responsible for the audio digitization.
 The project is curated by B. George, director of the ARChive of Contemporary Music.
 The goal of the initiative is not to remaster or enhance the original recordings, but to present them as "historical artifacts".
-The majority of the 78 rpm records being digitized have never existed in any other form.
+The majority of the 78 rpm recordings being digitized have never been published in other media before.

 Digitization process

 The digitization of the archive is done by audio engineer George Blood and his team, at a rate of 5,000 to 6,000 sides per month, or 100 sides (50 singles) per engineer per day.
 Blood had previously been responsible for the digitization of 10,000 singles for the National Jukebox, a similar project organized by the Library of Congress.
-Each song is recorded in 16 different versions (using four different styluses, recording both sides of the groove wall, and with/out equalization), the best of which is highlighted by the engineer to aid the listener.
+Each song is recorded in 16 different versions (using four different styli, recording both sides of the groove wall, and with/out equalization), the best of which is highlighted by the engineer to aid the listener.

 Collections

-The bulk of the project's singles are sourced from private collections, some which had previously been donated to libraries or even abandoned.
+The bulk of the project's singles are sourced from private collections, some of which had previously been donated to libraries or even abandoned.
 These include: